Stage 1 – Where are we now?

-Think about using a quality improvement methodology such as structured problems solving or lean six sigma to provide the overall structure.
+Think about using a quality improvement methodology such as structured problem solving or Lean Six Sigma to provide the overall structure.

 Creative thinking methods work well here.
 If you are looking to extend an existing product range or service, quality methods such as TRIZ, structured idea generation, or Lateral Thinking are all great methods for evolving existing scenarios.

-By its very nature, it’s the big investment, it requires a dedicated programme and a consistent quality method such as Design for Six Sigma, founded on PDSA, with goals, roles and responsibilities clearly articulated and agreed.
+By its very nature, it’s the big investment; it requires a dedicated programme, and a consistent quality method such as Design for Six Sigma, founded on PDSA with goals, roles, and responsibilities clearly articulated and agreed upon.
 Align the work to your organisation’s strategy – your chances of success are increased when you have leadership commitment.
 And, as in all forms of innovation, you must be prepared to take risks and fail.

-These are not concepts which are typically embraced by organisations, but remember it took James Dyson 5,127 attempts to create the bag-less vacuum and Thomas Edison 50,000 experiments to develop the battery!
+These are not concepts typically embraced by organisations, but remember – it took James Dyson 5,127 attempts to create the bagless vacuum and Thomas Edison 50,000 experiments to develop the battery!

 Quality methods such as Lean Six Sigma have implementation built into the method.
 In other situations, planning implementation and integrating into daily process management are required.